High Prairie

 High Prairie is a town in northern Alberta, Canada within Big Lakes County.
 It is located at the junction of Highway 2 and Highway 749, approximately 89 km northeast of Valleyview and 118 km west of Slave Lake.

 History

-Describes the nature of the surrounding countryside.
-Post office opened in 1910.
-Early name, Prairie River.
+The name describes the nature of the surrounding countryside.
+A post office opened in 1910.
+Its early name was Prairie River.
 In 1914, the alignment of the Edmonton, Dunvegan and British Columbia Railway, later known as the Northern Alberta Railway, was chosen to go through High Prairie instead of Grouard to the northeast.
 As a result, many residents and businesses from Grouard relocated to High Prairie once the Edmonton, Dunvegan and British Columbia Railway was built.

 With an estimated population of 600 people, High Prairie was incorporated as a village on April 6, 1945 and subsequently as a town on January 10, 1950.